hashicorp/terraform-provider-awscc/docs/resources/resiliencehub_app.md

 - `app_assessment_schedule` (String) Assessment execution schedule.
 - `description` (String) App description.
+- `event_subscriptions` (Attributes List) The list of events you would like to subscribe and get notification for. (see [below for nested schema](#nestedatt--event_subscriptions))
+- `permission_model` (Attributes) Defines the roles and credentials that AWS Resilience Hub would use while creating the application, importing its resources, and running an assessment. (see [below for nested schema](#nestedatt--permission_model))
 - `resiliency_policy_arn` (String) Amazon Resource Name (ARN) of the Resiliency Policy.
 - `tags` (Map of String)

 ### Read-Only

 - `app_arn` (String) Amazon Resource Name (ARN) of the App.
+- `drift_status` (String) Indicates if compliance drifts (deviations) were detected while running an assessment for your application.
 - `id` (String) Uniquely identifies the resource.

 <a id="nestedatt--resource_mappings"></a>